• Skip to primary navigation

 • Add 1/2 cup of coconut to the batter as well as 1/2 cup on top of frosting.

-• Put miniature marshmallows on this cake to taste even more like a Watergate salad (it has marshmallows in it).
+• Put miniature marshmallows on this cake to taste even more like a Watergate salad (it has mini marshmallows in it).

 • Top the cake with maraschino cherries for a festive look that you can serve during the Christmas holidays.

 • You can toast the coconut and nuts for more flavor.
 How to Toast Coconut: Preheat oven to 325° F. Spread shredded coconut out onto a parchment lined baking sheet and bake for 5-10 minutes, stirring every 2-3 minutes (should be lightly browned).
-How to Toast Nuts: Preheat oven to 350°F. Spread the nuts out in a single later on a parchment lined baking sheet.
-Toast for 5-10 minutes until lightly browned.

 A forkful of cake next to a square piece of Watergate cake on a white plate with chopped pistachios and shredded coconut sprinkled around.
 Cake slice on a plate and the whole baking dish with cake is in the background.